 According to the nonprofit Public Media Group of Southern California, the Cecil has since been renamed by locals as “The Suicide.”
 But the hotel’s streak of misfortune only gets weirder from here.

 As the surrounding neighborhood of Skid Row only worsened throughout the 1970s and 1980s, two notorious serial killers checked into the hotel.
 One was none other than Richard Ramirez, a.k.a. the “Night Stalker,” who is considered one of the deadliest killers in American history.

 Ramirez would reportedly return to the Cecil Hotel after a killing, leaving his blood-soaked clothes in the dumpsters behind it, and then walk into the hotel either naked or in his underwear, completely unbothered by the hotel staff.

 Less than a decade after this, a second serial killer checked into the hotel in 1991, Australian strangler Jack Unterweger.

 But even these tragedies don’t quite measure up to the bizarre case of 21-year-old Elisa Lam, who was found naked and decomposing in the hotel’s water tank in 2013.

 Early one morning in February 2013, Cecil Hotel guests were met low water pressure and odd-smelling water.
 When the hotel staff inspected the tanks, they found Lam, who had been missing for three weeks by that point.

 Not only could the coroner not discern a clear cause of Lam’s death, however, but a video soon surfaced of the young woman exhibiting strange and erratic behavior in the hotel’s elevator shortly before she vanished.
-The now-infamous footage shows Lam entering and exiting the elevator multiple times, even checking behind her as though she were being following.
+The now-infamous footage shows Lam entering and exiting the elevator multiple times, even checking behind her as though she were being followed.

 In the end, Lam’s case has never been solved — like so many others whose lives ended at this haunted hotel.